HalkowichJasperSA/labs/mario/less/README.md

 {% spoiler "Try It" %}

-To try out the staff's implementation of this problem, execute
+To try out an example implementation of this problem, execute

 ```
 ./mario